University of Chicago logo

 Pritzker School of Molecular Engineering

-Founded in 2019, building upon the Institute of Molecular Engineering (2011) with significant support from the Pritzker Foundation, pioneering molecular engineering.
+Founded in 2019, it emerged from an expansion of the Institute of Molecular Engineering (established 2011), with a significant donation from the Pritzker Foundation.

 🏫